Baltimore School for the Arts: Arts

 The Baltimore School for the Arts is a four-year public high school that provides young people with pre-professional training in the arts.
 Students pursue any one of five disciplines—the visual arts, music (vocal or instrumental), theater (acting or theater production), dance and film.
 In addition, the school maintains artistic relationships with local organizations such as the Baltimore Symphony Orchestra, Center Stage, the Hippodrome Foundation, and the Walters Museum.

 Academics

 Students follow a college-preparatory curriculum that emphasizes the core values commonly found in a liberal arts education.
 BSA has a graduation rate of 95 percent and sends 99% of its students into higher education.
 The academic program includes honors-level English, Spanish, Physics, Chemistry, Biology, World History, and U.S. History courses.
-AP classes in American Government, English Composition, English Literature, Calculus AB, and Spanish Language & Culture are also offered.
-In 2022, 131 BSA students took 194 AP exams in English Language and Composition, English Literature, English Composition, and Calculus.
+AP classes in American Government, English Language, English Literature, Calculus AB, and Spanish Language & Culture are also offered.
+In 2022, 131 BSA students took 194 AP exams in English Language and Composition, English Literature and Composition, and Calculus.
 Students spend half of each day, four or five periods, in academic courses and half of each day, four or five periods, in their art discipline.